kairosity/mp4-lionize/README.md

 ## 5. Register

-The guest user is guided towards this registration page, which acts as the gateway to most of the application's more advanced functionality, including the shop.
+The guest user is guided towards this registration page, which acts as a gateway to the more advanced functionality of the application, including the shop.
 The registration form in intentionally simple, so as not to put users off at the final hurdle.
 More detailed user information is collected later using the User Profile page.

 <details>